build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 go run stablediffusion-image-gen/main.go "rocket ship launching from forest with flower garden under a blue sky, masterful, ghibli"
 ```

-> You should see an output JPG file generated
+> You should see an output JPG file generated.

-Here is a quick walkthrough of the code (minus error handling etc.).
+Here is a quick walkthrough of the code (minus error handling, etc.).

 The output payload from the `InvokeModel` call result is converted to a `Response` struct which is further deconstructed to extract the `base64` image (encoded as `[]byte`) and decoded using [encoding/base64](https://pkg.go.dev/encoding/base64) and write the final `[]byte` into an output file (format `output-<timestamp>.jpg`).